 In summary, using practical examples and frameworks derived from pilot projects helps establish a solid foundation for large-scale implementation.
 By defining objectives, involving key stakeholders, addressing barriers methodically, ensuring robust funding, and embracing continuous learning, a pilot project can successfully guide implementation of forest restoration on a large scale.

-The Scottish demo area, the Loch Lomond and Trossachs National Park, is a research forest managed by Forest and Land Scotland.
-It primarily consists of non-native plantation forests and has evolved from focusing on timber production to multi-functional management that emphasizes biodiversity, ecosystem services, and recreational opportunities, including restoration of riparian zones, species diversity, and measures to combat ecological pressures such as invasive species and deer browsing.
+The Scottish demo area, located in the Queen Elizabeth Forest Park, is a forest managed by Forest and Land Scotland.
+It primarily consists of non-native plantation forests and has evolved from focusing on timber production to multi-functional management that emphasises biodiversity, ecosystem services and recreational opportunities.
+This includes restoration of riparian zones, species diversity and measures to combat ecological pressures such as invasive species and deer browsing.